cwray-tech/cwray-tech/README.md

 # Chris Wray

-I'm a software engineer for a health and wellness startup called [The St James](https://www.thestjames.com/).
-I work on our API that serves 4 different frontends, and I get to work on our web frontends as well.
-Our tech stack is Laravel (PHP), MariaDB, and Redis on the backend.
-On the Frontend we use NuxtJS and Vue 3 with TypeScript.
-All my work for The St James is tracked in BitBucket.
+I’m a software engineer at a health and wellness startup called The St. James.
+I work primarily on our API, which serves four different frontends, and I also contribute to our web frontends.
+Our tech stack includes Laravel (PHP), MariaDB, and Redis on the backend, while on the frontend we use NuxtJS and Vue 3 with TypeScript.
+All of my work for The St. James is tracked in Bitbucket.

-I really enjoy building products that help people with their work.
-One project I've had the pleasure of spearheading and building is a nursery management application for my families farm.
-This app integrates with QuickBooks Desktop, and their entire nursery is managed through the app- like inventory, sales, customers, ect.
-I still work on this part time.
+I really enjoy building products that make people’s work easier.
+One project I had the privilege of spearheading and building is a nursery management application for my family’s farm.
+The app integrates with QuickBooks Desktop and manages nearly every aspect of the nursery—including inventory, sales, and customers.
+I continue to develop and support this app part-time.

-I'm also working on a side project called ClubKey.
-It's a loyalty and rewards app for cafes and restaurants.
+I’m also working on a side project called ClubKey, a loyalty and rewards app for cafes and restaurants.

-I'm married and love my wife Areli.
-She is an amazing mom of our four children.
+Outside of work, I’m blessed with a wonderful family.
+I’m married to my amazing wife, Areli, who is an incredible mom to our four children.

-Over the years I've been blessed by God's grace in many ways.
-One, saved by Christ's work.
-Two, given an amazing family.
-Three, gone through multiple health struggles and have experienced restoration and healing in my physical body.
+Above all, I’ve been deeply blessed by God’s grace in many ways: first, in being saved by Christ’s work; second, in being given an amazing family; and third, in experiencing healing and restoration in my body after several health struggles.